 \section{Experiments}

-We analyze how far off the predicted depth is from the true distance measured with a LiDAR sensor.
-We test different models, distance ranges, and semantic segments in the images.
-Then, we demonstrate the proposed pipeline on two use cases: traffic signs and damages in the road pavement, as they can be found on almost any street.
+We first analyze the extent to which the predicted depth deviates from the actual distance measured by a LiDAR sensor.
+For a comprehensive evaluation, we test various models, distance range, and semantic segments in the images.
+Then, we demonstrate the proposed pipeline in two use cases: traffic signs and road pavement damage, as these issues are common on most roads.